Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 There is space for up to nine languages.
 Any language skill selected with "Native" fluency costs 0 CP, except for those campaigns where literacy costs points (an option on the Options Page).

-Skill Enhancers reduce the cost of relevant knowledge-type skills, which are reflected in the calculated skill rolls.
-The Skill Enhancer "Well-Connected" is not considered in the automatic calculation of any other field.
-Keep this skill enhancer in mind when you calculate points spent on Perks on Page 5.
+Skill Enhancers, when purchased (checked), reduce the cost of relevant knowledge-type skills.
+The benefit is reflected in the calculated skill rolls as per the number of points spent on each skill.
+The enhancer does not subtract character points.
+Note that the Skill Enhancer "Well-Connected" is not considered in the automatic calculation of any skill roll field.
+Keep this skill enhancer's benefit in mind when you calculate points spent on Perks on Page 5.

 ## Page 4: Powers